FIWARE/tutorials.IoT-over-MQTT/README.md

 /<api-key>/<device-id>/attrs
 ```

-A similar HTTP request was made in a previous tutorial (before the IoT Agent was connected)
-and when the door was unlocked, and you will have seen the state of each motion sensor changing
-and a Northbound HTTP requests logged in the device monitor.
+> **Note** In the [previous tutorial](https://github.com/Fiware/tutorials.IoT-Agent), when testing HTTP connectivity
+> between the Motion Sensor and an IoT Agent, a similar dummy HTTP request was sent to update the `count`
+> value.
+This time the IoT Agent is configured to listen to MQTT topics, and we need to post a dummy message to
+> an MQTT topic.

 When running using the MQTT transport protocol, the IoT Agent is subscribing to the MQTT **topics**
 and the device monitor will be configured to display all MQTT **messages** sent to each **topic** -